drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 MFC~lead~ and MFC~lag~ results and the consistency with the findings in the earlier study (Li et al., 2019b) suggest sticks are harder to negotiate than boards.

-This were limitations of this study.
-First of all, we assumed that the friction of the floor was not a significant factor affecting the RT upon barrier crossing when the shoe-floor interface was slip-resistant.
+There were limitations to this study.
+First of all, we assumed that the friction of the shoe on the floor was not a significant factor affecting RT upon barrier crossing when the shoe-floor interface was slip-resistant.
 Our rubber-soled lab shoes were believed to be slip resistant on the walkway even though the friction coefficient between the shoe sole and floor was not measured.
 Future research may be needed to test more combinations of shoes and floor material.
-Secondly, only two types of barriers under three heights were tested.
-Many other types of barrier with different heights could appear on the walkways both at work and in the public sector.
-Our results cannot be generalized in explaining the RT and MFC phenomena beyond our experimental conditions.
-Studying the effects of barrier types and heights, other than those adopted in the current study, on the risk of tripping may be interesting topic in the future.
+Secondly, only two types of barrier over three heights were tested.
+Many other types of barrier with different heights appear on walkways both at work and in public spaces.
+Our results cannot be generalized to explain RT and MFC phenomena beyond our experimental conditions.
+Studying the effects on the risk of tripping of barrier types and heights other than those adopted in the current study remain interesting topics for future research.
 Finally, we have tested only a young male sample.
-The effects of gender and age group of human participants on the SRRT and MFC could also be interesting research topics in the future.
+The effects of gender and age group on the SRRT and MFC could also be interesting research topics in the future.

 5\.
 Conclusions